 Most of the older cats suffer from separation anxiety, which refers to a condition when your cat starts feeling lonely and anxious if you have left it home alone quite often.
 As a result, you will see your nervous cat urinating, defecating, trembling, and shaking quite often and unusually.

 Fright and fear

 As mentioned earlier, anxiety occurs due to unknown triggering factors.
 On the contrary, fear always occurs due to horrible past experiences, whether with a person, other animals, or other traumatic events.
 You have to be very careful if your cat starts shaking when a specific person shows up at your home or when you take it outside, and any particular animal comes around.

 If your cat has developed extreme fear about a specific event, then it refers to a Phobia.
 For example, your cat might become scared of anything like fireworks, lightning, thunderstorms, or heavy construction work going on outside your place.
 You will see that whenever fireworks or any similar event happens, your cat starts shaking heavily immediately.

 - Why is my cat acting crazy

-- Why is my dog breathing so hard
+- Why is my cat coughing so much

 Nobody can question your love and affection towards your cat.
 We believe that you always want to see your cat happy and healthy.
 However, despite everything you do for your cat, it might suffer from unusual behaviors like shivering or shaking.
 You do not have to worry if your car is shaking all of a sudden since, in this article, we have covered significant reasons for your cat’s tremors.